 Note 16: Stream properties and stresses defined in Parts 4b are assumed constant and uniform within a single stream segment.
 Additionally, hydraulic conductivity, streambed thickness, elevation of top of streambed, stream width, and stream depth may vary smoothly and linearly within a single stream segment.
-For these variables, data values at the upstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4c and 4d are used in conjunction with the total length of the stream segment (calculated from RCHLEN given for each reach in Item 2) to compute the slope of the stream and the elevations for any intermediate reaches.
+For these variables, data values at the upstream end of the segment are described in Part 4c and data values at the downstream end of the segment are described in Part 4d.
+Values of these variables for individual reaches of a segment are estimated using linear interpolation.
+To make any variable the same throughout the segment, simply specify equal values in Parts 4c and 4d.
+The two elevations in Parts 4c and 4d are used in conjunction with the total length of the stream segment (calculated from RCHLEN given for each reach in Item 2) to compute the slope of the stream and the elevations for any intermediate reaches.
 The streambed thickness is subtracted from the top of streambed elevations to calculate the elevations of the bottom of the streambed (used in calculations of leakage).